peaske7/rocket-firebase-auth/README.md

 If you haven't already, create a service account in Firebase for the Rocket backend you are creating.
 Generate a new private key and copy-paste the generated json into a `firebase-credentials.json` file.

-You can get this json file [here](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
+It should look something like the json snippet below.

 ```json
 {